Luteinizing hormone: Effects in females

 LH supports theca cells in the ovaries that provide androgens and hormonal precursors for estradiol production.
 At the time of menstruation, FSH initiates follicular growth, specifically affecting granulosa cells.
 With the rise in estrogens, LH receptors are also expressed on the maturing follicle, which causes it to produce more estradiol.
 Eventually, when the follicle has fully matured, a spike in 17α-hydroxyprogesterone production by the follicle inhibits the production of estrogens.
 Previously, the preovulatory LH surge was attributed to a decrease in estrogen-mediated negative feedback of GnRH in the hypothalamus, subsequently stimulating the release of LH from the anterior pituitary.
 Some studies, however, attribute the LH surge to positive feedback from estradiol after production by the dominant follicle exceeds a certain threshold.
 Exceptionally high levels of estradiol induce hypothalamic production of progesterone, which stimulates elevated GnRH secretion, triggering a surge in LH.
 The increase in LH production only lasts for 24 to 48 hours.
 This "LH surge" triggers ovulation, thereby not only releasing the egg from the follicle, but also initiating the conversion of the residual follicle into a corpus luteum that, in turn, produces progesterone to prepare the endometrium for a possible implantation.
 LH is necessary to maintain luteal function for the second two weeks of the menstrual cycle.
 If pregnancy occurs, LH levels will decrease, and luteal function will instead be maintained by the action of hCG (human chorionic gonadotropin), a hormone very similar to LH but secreted from the new placenta.

 Gonadal steroids (estrogens and androgens) generally have negative feedback effects on GnRH-1 release at the level of the hypothalamus and at the gonadotropes, reducing their sensitivity to GnRH.
 Positive feedback by estrogens also occurs in the gonadal axis of female mammals and is responsible for the midcycle surge of LH that stimulates ovulation.
-Although estrogens inhibit kisspeptin (Kp) release from kiss1 neurons in the ARC, estrogens stimulate Kp release from the Kp neurons in the AVPV.
+Although estrogens inhibit kisspeptin (Kp) release from kiss1 neurons in the ARC, estrogens stimulate Kp release from the Kp neurons in the anteroventral periventricular nucleus (AVPV).
 As estrogens' levels gradually increase the positive effect predominates, leading to the LH surge.
 GABA-secreting neurons that innervate GnRH-1 neurons also can stimulate GnRH-1 release.
 These GABA neurons also possess ERs and may be responsible for the GnRH-1 surge.
 Part of the inhibitory action of endorphins on GnRH-1 release is through inhibition of these GABA neurons.
 Rupture of the ovarian follicle at ovulation causes a drastic reduction in estrogen synthesis and a marked increase in secretion of progesterone by the corpus luteum in the ovary, reinstating a predominantly negative feedback on hypothalamic secretion of GnRH-1.